ChefAndy/casio-rpn/README.md

 **GUI Updates**
 - When selecting a level in dynamic mode: `…` submenu for PICK, DROP, (and n ROLL?)
-- [BACK] to quit level selection in dynamic mode
 - display large numbers as approximations instead of overflowing to the left
 - add a narrow no-break space every 3 digits from right